CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### Self Hosted Only Endpoints

-Several endpoints can only be used a source with the self-hosted install.
+Several endpoints can only be used as a source with the Self Hosted install.